wizards-of-lua/wizards-of-lua/docs/introduction.md

 To interact with the Minecraft world, a spell can make use of a special application programming interface (API).
-This api is documentend by a bunch of small books which are collected inside the [spell book library](/spellbooklibrary).
+This API is documentend by a bunch of small books which are collected inside the [spell book library](/spellbooklibrary).

 By studying the [examples](/examples.html) and [tutorials](/tutorials.html),